qarmin/czkawka/instructions/Instruction.md

 ### Broken Files
 This tool finds files which are corrupted or have an invalid extension.

-At first files from specific group (image,archive,audio) are collected and then these files are opened.
+At first files from specific group (image,archive,audio) are collected and then these files are opened(due to additional dependencies, audio files are disabled by default).

 If an error happens when opening such file it means that this file is corrupted or unsupported.

-Only some file extensions are supported, because I rely on external crates.
+Only some file extensions are handled, because I rely on external crates.
 Also, some false positives may be shown(e.g. https://github.com/image-rs/jpeg-decoder/issues/130) so always open file to check if it is really broken.